celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 ### Refactor `PrepareProposal`

 From a very high level perspective `PrepareProposal` stays mostly the same.
-We need to estimate the square size accurately enough to pick a square size so that we can malleate the transactions that are given to us by tendermint, then arrange messages in a square.
+We need to estimate the square size accurately enough to pick a square size so that we can malleate the transactions that are given to us by tendermint and arrange those messages in a square.
 However, recall the constraints and issues described at the top of this section.
 Technically, the addition or removal of a single byte can change the entire arrangement of the square.
-Knowing, or at least being able to estimate how many shares/bytes are used is critical to finding an optimal solution to arranging the square yet the constraints themselves along with our frequent use of variable length encoding techniques make estimating much more complicated.
+Knowing, or at least being able to estimate, how many shares/bytes are used is critical to finding an optimal solution to arranging the square.
+Yet the constraints themselves along with our frequent use of variable length encoding techniques make estimating much more complicated.

 While messages must be ordered lexicographically, we also have to order transactions by their fees and ensure that each message is added atomically with its corresponding `MsgPayForData` transaction.
 Also, malleated transactions exist alongside normal transactions, the former of which we have to add **variable sized** metadata to only _after_ we know the starting location of each message.
-All while following the non-interactive defaults, both of which make it difficult to accurately estimate the number of shares or bytes used.
+All while following the non-interactive defaults.

-Below is the lightly summarized code for `PrepareProposal` that we can use a high level map of what we're doing to arrange the block data into a square.
+Below is the lightly summarized code for `PrepareProposal` that we can use as a high level map of how we're going to arrange the block data into a square.

 ```go
 // PrepareProposal fulfills the celestia-core version of the ABCI interface by